BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-01-basics.md

 ### Gas Considerations

 - Always provide sufficient gas via `_options`
-- Use `quoteSendString()` to estimate costs
+- Always create `quoteSend()` to estimate costs
-- Account for variable gas prices on destination chains
+- Account for variable gas prices on destination chains, add native drops where nessecary.
-- Set reasonable enforced options as safety nets
+- Set reasonable enforced options as safety nets, add more than one DVN for better securety (at the expense of gas).

 ## Key Takeaways

 1. **OApp is the foundation** for all LayerZero cross-chain messaging
 2. **Endpoint V2** handles all protocol-level concerns (DVNs, Executors, verification)
 3. **Peer validation** is automatic - only registered peers can communicate
-4. **Ownership matters** - use multisig for production contracts
+4. **Ownership matters** - try to use multisig for production contracts if possible.
-5. **Gas planning** is critical - always quote before sending
+5. **Gas planning** is critical - always quote before sending, and sometimes if it fails add a native drop.
-6. **Security first** - validate inputs, protect against reentrancy
+6. **Security first** - validate inputs, protect against reentrancy and other smart contract exploits.

 ## Next Steps